 The Center extends the historic role of the University of North Carolina at Chapel Hill as the world’s premier institution for research, teaching, and public dialogue on the history, culture, and contemporary experience of the southern United States.
 In this tradition of regional service and scholarship, the Center sponsors a number of public conferences across a range of southern topics.
 (Pre-2009 Conferences and Workshops)

 Named for James A. Hutchins Jr. (1917–2002), a distinguished Carolina alumnus who spent most of his life fighting world hunger, the Hutchins Lecture Series has been generously funded by the Hutchins Family Foundation since the 2010–11 season.
 In 2015 it was renamed the James A. and Marguerite P. Hutchins Lecture Series.
 Speakers are selected with attention to their ability to bring scholarly material to mixed public and academic audiences.
 Consistent with the Chancellor’s emphasis on outreach and engagement, the Hutchins Lectures bring faculty and students into conversation with community members to discuss issues of common topical interest.
 Hutchins Lectures are free and open to the public.
 (Pre-2011 Hutchins Lectures)

-Music on the Porch is an outdoor music series held twice a semester at the Center for the Study of the American South.
-We seek to bring together an eclectic mix of musicians from around the region to play on the Love House porch and participate in a moderated discussion about the ways in which the rich culture of the South influences musicians and their music.
+Music on the Porch is an outdoor music series held at the Center for the Study of the American South.
+We bring together an eclectic mix of musicians from around the region to play on the Love House & Hutchins Forum porch.

-Our newly launched “What’s Up Down South” brown bag lunch seminars hosted by Bill Ferris, give a forum for emerging scholars from around the world to showcase their work to an academic and public audience.
+“What’s Up Down South” is hosted by Bill Ferris and gives a forum for emerging scholars from around the world to showcase their work to an academic and public audience.